JR Central unveils tunnel for maglev shinkansen line | The Japan Times

 By using the equipment, “we can reduce environmental burdens, noise and vibrations caused by the dirt transportation work, compared with use of trucks,” said Satoru Kato, a JR Central official.

-The construction of the maglev line, however, has been proceeding with ups and downs.
+The construction of the maglev line, however, hasn’t been proceeding entirely smoothly.

 The transport ministry is working as a go-between to convey local worries to JR Central.
-Last week, ministry officials had a discussion on the matter met with Hideyuki Harada, the mayor of Fukuroi that could be affected by the maglev construction.
+Last week, ministry officials had a discussion on the matter with Hideyuki Harada, the mayor of Fukuroi, which could be affected by the maglev construction.

 In addition, some shady business practices have been uncovered in the construction of the maglev line.